FlavienGelineau/grammatical_corrector/README.md

 # grammatical_corrector
-A grammatical correcteur in Java
+A grammatical correcteur in Java, with AI.

     GENERAL STUFF TO DO :
      - adaptate the different functions to be able to process several languages, by going on object oriented programming